 Located in the western part of Oahu, the Ko’olina Resort is an awesome place to stay at.
 Inside the resort is the Disney Aulani Resort, Four Seasons, and the Marriot’s Ko Olina Beach Club.
 This type of resort is very comparable to the Turtle Bay in the sense that it’s more of a private getaway.
 Within the Ko’olina Resort are 6 public lagoons that are the ultimate place to lay down and relax on the west side of Oahu.
 It can get pretty crowded on the weekends, so we recommend coming earlier in the day.

 43. Find an octopus

 Finding an octopus is something so unique.
 It’s more common for divers to find, but you can find it while snorkeling as well if you’re in the right place!
 They live their lives within tiny holes, so you will find them within coral areas.

 Keep in mind: The parking lot is on the smaller side – make sure to come earlier in the day

-Snorkeling at Sharks Cove is one to remember.
-It is safest to go during summer months because the current get’s stronger during winter months.
-The parking lot is on the smaller side, so we recommend coming earlier in the day (8:00 AM – 10:00 AM) to ensure a spot.
-A good alternative to Sharks cove if the current is too strong or the parking lot is full is Kuilima Cove, which is located at Turtle Bay Resort.
+Pupukea Beach Park is where Sharks Cove is located.
+If you’re looking for the absolute best snorkeling spot on the North Shore, this is the place to be.
+It is safest to go during summer months due to the strong currents during winter months.
+The parking lot is on the smaller side, so we recommend coming earlier in the day (8:00 am – 10:00 am) to ensure a spot.
+If the parking lot is full, or the current is too strong, a good alternative to Sharks Cove is Kuilima Cove, which is located at Turtle Bay Resort.

 WARNING: Entering this place is considered trespassing.
 We are not disclosing the location of this place for that reason